Yashgit1893/ASIC-Design-Class/README.md

 </details>

 <details>
-<summary>LAB 5: C program to calculate sum from 1 to n (n=15) and then compiling the code with both GCC compiler</summary>
+<summary>LAB 5: RISC-V ISA in the referenced verilog code and the output wave form.</summary>